agarwaldax/unce/README.md

 # UNC Entrepreneurship Website

-A site built for University of Chapel Hill to provide information about their entrepreneurship initiatives.
+A site built for UNC Chapel Hill to provide information about their entrepreneurship initiatives.